Pacific Northwest: Ethnicity

 Beginning in the late 20th century, a general suburbanization of East and South Asian communities occurred in Vancouver, prompting concerns regarding the preservation of historical inner-city communities particularly in Chinatown and Punjabi Market.

 African Americans have held the positions of Mayor in Seattle; King County executive, while the state of Washington elected a Chinese American governor during the 1990s, Gary Locke.

 British Columbians of many ethnicities are prominent in all levels of politics and government, and the province has a number of "firsts" in Canadian political history, including the first non-white and Asian Premier, Ujjal Dosanjh (who is Indo-Canadian) and the first Asian Lieutenant-Governor, the Hon.
 David Lam.
 The Lieutenant-Governor from 2007 to 2012, Steven Point, was of aboriginal origin, being Stó:lō (the dominant type of Coast Salish in BC's Lower Mainland) from the Chilliwack area.
 The leader of the opposition party from 2005 to 2011, the NDP, was Carole James, of partial Métis origin.
 Colonial governor James Douglas was himself mulatto of Guyanese extraction and his wife was of Cree origin.

 Oregon has been a national leader concerning LGBT representation in government.
 At the time of his election to the office of Portland mayor in 2008, Sam Adams was the first openly gay individual to represent a city of Portland's size in the United States.
 In Silverton, Oregon, the same year, Stu Rasmussen was elected the first transgender mayor in U.S. history.
 The first two LGBT state supreme court justices in the country both sit on the Oregon Supreme Court.
-Governor of Oregon Kate Brown is the highest-ranking openly bisexual politician in the United States.
+At the time of her election, the previous Governor of Oregon Kate Brown was the highest-ranking openly bisexual politician in the United States.
+The current governor is Tina Kotek, who became one of the first two openly lesbian women elected governor of a U.S. state after her election in 2022.
 In 2017, Jenny Durkan was elected as the first openly lesbian mayor of Seattle.